 Q: How do I apply for tuition assistance?

-A: Any family may apply for tuition assistance only after registration is complete.
-Please see the attached document for further information.
+A: Any family may apply for tuition assistance after registration is complete.
+Tuition assistance forms will be distributed in the early spring.

 Q: I've heard that it's hard to get into Yeshiva Har Torah.
 Is that true?

 A: Each year is different.
 While it is true that typically there are more applicants than available spots, we do our best to make sure we can accept as many qualified students as possible.

 Q: Is there busing for students in Pre-K?

 A: The school facilitates affordable private transportation for children in our Pre-K program from Great Neck and West Hempstead, subject to sufficient interest.
 Please contact the school office for details.

 Q: From which communities is busing available for students in K-8?

 A: In Queens, daily student transportation to and from Yeshiva Har Torah is generally provided by the NYC public school system provided the student lives within a five mile radius from the school.
 Some exceptions may apply.
 Yellow bus transportation with Stop-to-School transportation is provided for students in Kindergarten and above.
 Busing is not provided for Pre-K students (see above for additional details about Pre-K busing).
 Private busing is provided by YHT to Forest Hills, Kew Gardens, and Rego Park.